NCAR/cisl-visualization-gallery/src/templates/PostTemplate.md

 softwareTags: [""]

 # Case insensitive string describing the main media type.
 This is displayed in the post heading as a small tag above the title, as well as a tag on the card.
-# options: App, Exhibit, Infographic, Video, Web Interactive.
+# options: "Video", "Web Interactive", "Exhibit", "Infographic", or "App"
 mediaType: ""

 # The following headings and subheadings are provided examples - unused ones can be deleted.
 All Markdown content below will be rendered in the frontend.